Top Scottish Conservative says London should not block second independence vote

 First Minister Nicola Sturgeon has described the possibility of a new vote on secession as "highly likely" in the wake of the vote for Brexit, but has pledged first to try to investigate all means possible of keeping Scotland in the EU.

-The SNP said Davidson's comments marked a change in tack on her attitude toward a second referendum.
+The SNP said Davidson's comments marked a change in tack on her attitude towards a second referendum.

 "This is a major and significant concession by the Scottish Conservative party since the Scottish Parliament elections less than 60 days ago, when they said they would stand against a second referendum and claimed there was no mandate for one," a spokesman for First Minister Nicola Sturgeon said in a statement.